 What You Can Do.
 Please review this letter carefully, along with the guidance included with this letter about additional steps you can take to protect your information.
-You can also enroll in the IDX identity protection services, which are offered to you at no cost.

-To receive credit monitoring services, you must be over the age of 18 and have established credit in the United States, have a Social Security number in your name, and have a U.S. residential address associated with your credit file.
+In addition, we encourage you to enroll in the credit monitoring and identity theft protection services we are offering through IDX at no cost to you.
+To receive credit monitoring services, you must be over the age of 18 and have established credit in the U.S., have a Social Security number in your name, and have a U.S. residential address associated with your credit file.